After a deathWills Act 7 of 1953

 If you fix anything by hand, you and both witnesses must initial in the margin next to the change.
 Do not use correction fluid.

-5. Store the ORIGINAL safely and tell your executor
+5. Store the original safely and tell your executor

 Keep the original signed will in a safe place: ideally a fireproof and waterproof (damp-proof) safe, a bank safe-deposit box, or with your attorney.
 Keep it out of direct sunlight and away from heat sources.
 Photocopies and scans are NOT a substitute, without the original signed document the Master of the High Court may refuse to accept the will.
 Tell your nominated executor (and ideally one other trusted person) where to find it.